Top 6 Accounting Tips for New Business Owners

 2. Get a Bank Account and Credit Card Under the Corporation’s Name

 Once incorporated, open a business bank account and apply for a corporate credit card.
-Keeping business finances separate from personal finances makes bookkeeping easier and ensures compliance with tax regulations.
 A corporate credit card also helps build your business’s credit history, which can be beneficial when applying for loans or financing in the future.

 3. Choose an Accounting System